wwoods/git-results/README.md

 Changelog
 ---------

+* 2017-8-10 - No arguments will print the help message rather than erroring out.

+  PYTHONUNBUFFERED=1 is automatically passed as part of the git-results environment.
 * 2017-2-9 - Fixed missing output when the supervisor was spawned via crontab.

   When running under crontab, sometimes stderr or stdout gets closed before git-results finishes streaming all of the spawned process' output.
 In those cases, a bug in the tee() function stopped further output from being captured.